Fort Lauderdale Anonymous Tip of Drunk Driving Attorneys

 Just as police officers have certain limitations before they can pull someone over for a traffic stop, they also have restrictions on when they can arrest someone for a DUI.
 Before making an arrest, a law enforcement officer must have probable cause that a driver was intoxicated.
 They may obtain this probable cause by administering field sobriety tests, chemical tests such as a breathalyzer, or by observing certain things, such as an open container in a vehicle, or the smell of alcohol on the driver’s breath.
 This evidence is not only necessary for probable cause, but also for the trial of the accused.

-Our Anonymous Tip of Drunk Driving Attorney in Fort Lauderdale Can Help with Your Case
+Our Fort Lauderdale Anonymous Tip of Drunk Driving Attorney Can Help with Your Case

 If you have been pulled over or arrested for drunk driving based on an anonymous tip, you need sound legal advice right away.
 At Meldon Law, our Fort Lauderdale anonymous tip of drunk driving attorney will review the facts of your case, determine if your stop was illegal, and fight back against any charges you are facing.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.